SCUR0/PowerShell-Scripts/README.md

   If you want to launch silently with the vbs script, both scripts **need to be placed in** `$env:APPDATA\AdminScripts\`.

   Create a group policy to create a scheduled task to run `Get-PendingRestartSilent.vbs` throughout the day. **Run vbs script as user not system.**

+  To handle situations where no user is logged in, create another scheduled task that runs as system with the same arguments.
+VBS script is not needed for system tasks.

 ### Set-NTFSCompression.ps1